stfomum/hello-world/README.md

 # hello-world
 Test repository
-I am learning how to use Git from this online Github.
+first lesson on using Github online.
-I am a scrabbler from Cameroon and i also love reading
+I am a scrabbler from a country in Africa and love reading Bios